vlayer-xyz/vlayer/book/src/features/time-travel.md

   <p>Our team is currently working on this feature.
 In case of any bug please retry in 1-2 weeks.
 We appreciate your patience. </p>
 </div>

-## Primer on blocks
-The block number is a unique identifier assigned to each block in the Ethereum blockchain, starting from 0 for the genesis block and incrementing by one for each subsequent block.
-Smart contracts utilize block numbers to schedule events such as token releases, voting periods, and the start or end of auctions.
-By knowing the average block time, developers can estimate when these events will occur.

 ## Access to historical data
-Unfortunately, direct access to historical state from within smart contracts is impossible.
-This restriction means that smart contracts cannot easily reference past accounts and smart contracts data for decision-making or verification purposes.
+Unfortunately, direct access to the historical state from within smart contracts is not possible.
+Smart contracts only have access to the current state of the current block.

-To overcome the limitation of accessing historical blocks within smart contracts, we have introduced the `setBlockNumber(uint blockNo)` function, available in our `Prover` contracts.
-This function allows you to switch your next function call context to the desired block number.
+To overcome this limitation, vlayer introduced the `setBlock(uint blockNo)` function, available in our `Prover` contracts.
+This function allows switching context of subsequent call to the desired block number.

-This allows you to aggregate and review data collected over multiple block numbers.
+This allows aggregating data from multiple blocks in a single call to a function.

 ## Example
 The following is an example of Prover code that calculates the average USDC balance at specific block numbers.